Felabs1/kick/README.md

 ## Introduction

-Kick is a gaming platform built on the Lisk network, featuring an immersive Fantasy Premier League experience.
+Kick is a gaming platform built on the Lisk network, featuring an immersive Fantasy  League experience.
 It combines the thrill of fantasy football with the innovation of blockchain technology, offering NFT player ownership and a rewards system.
 Manage your team, compete with friends, and earn valuable rewards based on real-world football performances, all secured and facilitated by the Lisk blockchain.

 ## Features